KenKundert/assimilate/doc/index.rst

 Terminology
 -----------

-It is helpful to understand two terms that are used by *Borg* to describe your backups.
+It is helpful to understand a few terms that are used by *Borg* to describe your backups.

 :repository: